How to Remove a Tick on a Dog: Dos and Don’ts

 This is what Julie uses on her farm after she removes ticks:

-Give a dose (3-5 pellets) 1x/day for 3 days.
+Give 3-5 pellets 1x/day for 3 days.
 You can either drop the pellets directly into your dog’s mouth so they melt on the gums, or put them in water.
-Exact dosing isn’t important – as long as some of the remedy gets into your animal, you’re good to go.
+The exact amount isn’t important – as long as some of the remedy gets into your animal, you’re good to go.

 You can also up your prevention with this DIY Tick Spray